moremus/AI_versus_Human_Screening/README.md

 2. Loon_Lens_Full_Text_Screening_Results.csv
 3. Loon_Lens_Title_Abstract_Screening_Results.csv

-These files contain the following information: article titles, authors, years of publication, journals, DOIs, included or excluded, reasons for inclusion or exclusion, and confidence level of inclusion/exclusion decisions (Loon Lens only)
+These files contain the following information: article titles, authors, years of publication, journals, DOIs, included or excluded, reasons for inclusion or exclusion, and confidence levels for inclusion/exclusion decisions (Loon Lens only)

 <br>

 ## R Programs

-This repository contains the following files:

 1. Confidence Concordance Regression: simple logistic regression of concordance on Loon Lens confidence scores;
 2. Deduplication Script: use of R's ASySD library to remove duplicate citations obtained in the literature search;